 Where to go on a turtle conservation vacation

-We talk about the cradle of civilisation, but on a turtle conservation vacation you are, literally, immersed in cradle of marine conservation.
-Helping to preserve some of the planet’s oldest creatures.
-Because turtles were swimming the oceans and nesting on some of these beaches as far back as dinosaur eras.
-That is some legacy you are seeking to preserve, whether it is on a family turtle conservation vacation in Costa Rica, on a turtle bedecked beach in Thailand or on an island idyll such as Kefalonia in Greece, or the Seychelles.
-Places that are so beautiful, no wonder turtles insist on coming back to them every year.
+As a turtle conservation volunteer, you’re helping to protect some of the planet’s oldest creatures.
+Because turtles were swimming the oceans, and laying their eggs on beaches, as far back as when dinosaurs walked the earth.
+That is some legacy you’re seeking to preserve, whether it be on a family turtle volunteer project in Costa Rica, or in an island idyll such as Kefalonia in Greece, or the Seychelles.
+Places that are so beautiful, it’s small wonder that the turtles insist on coming back to them every year.
 Read on to learn where you can join turtle volunteer projects around the world with our partners.

-Although Tortuguero is a favourite for sea turtle watching, there are projects in quieter spots around this stunning country.
+Although Tortuguero National Park is a favourite destination for sea turtle watching in Costa Rica, there are many projects in quieter spots around this stunning country.
 In Pacuare Nature Reserve, monitor leatherbacks nesting in March-April, with hatching starting around May.
-In the past, 95 percent of turtles were poached, and working with beacons of conservation, such as on Paradise Beach, which has reversed the situation completely, is an honour.
+In the past, 95 percent of turtle eggs here were poached, but fantastic conservation efforts have reversed the situation in recent years.

 As if Malaysia isn’t beautiful enough, turtle conservation projects happening on the Perhentian islands take you into a whole other natural sphere.
 In order to see leatherbacks in their breeding grounds here in the South China Sea, you have to kayak to remote coves, sleep in hammocks under the stars, catch and cook fish in the sand, local style, snorkel or dive to spot the turtles at sea.
 Tough gig.

-There are more than shells to be seen on the seashore here with North Island, in particular, a haven for green and hawksbill sea turtles and giant Aldabra tortoises, endemic to the Aldabra Atoll.
-With full on conservation projects here that usually require at least a month’s commitment, you get time to really immerse yourself in other projects which include endangered bird and coral monitoring.
+There are more than stunning sunsets to be seen on the beaches of the Maldives with North Island in particular a haven for green and hawksbill sea turtles, and giant Aldabra tortoises, endemic to the Aldabra Atoll.
+With full-on conservation projects here that usually require at least a month’s commitment, you get time to really immerse yourself in other projects which include endangered bird and coral monitoring.
 Phew, life’s a beach.

 With turtle conservation still hatching in Thailand, remote projects like one on Koh Phra Thong enable you to contribute to essential turtle monitoring and protection and escape tourist crowds, stay in homestays, educate communities and enjoy life on the beach.
 Not always leisurely, with packed days monitoring and mothering.
 Never gets tiring when you’re working with turtles though.
 And in paradise.